- Sim Racing and the FSX Simulation Engine

 “Its a matter of our imagination in what we can actually get out of FSX”

-In realizing the proof of vision, FSX was initially chosen due to its economies of scale.
-In other words, it has been readily available, and is installed on thousands of personal computers; where many of which its simmers might want to find more ways to get more out of their copy of FSX.
+In other words, besides the fact that you can do a heck of a lot with it, it has been readily available, and is installed on thousands of personal computers; where many of which its simmers might want to find more ways to get more out of their copy of FSX.

 Auto Sports Simulation offers a whole new generation of purpose and use for FSX.
 It also opens up a whole new dimension for one’s return on investment for FSX!